GeekyAnts/nativebase-docs/docs/3.2.x/toast.md

 ### Preventing Duplicate Toast

-In some cases you might need to prevent duplicate of specific toasts.
-To achieve you need to pass an id and use the toast.isActive method to determine when to call toast.show(...).
+In some cases, you might need to prevent duplicates of specific toasts.
+To achieve this, you need to pass an id and use the toast.isActive method to determine when to call toast.show(...).

 ```ComponentSnackPlayer path=components,composites,Toast,PreventDuplicate.tsx